cicyfan/cs-gy-6613-spring-2020/content/docs/projects/continuous-learning/_index.md

 2. Allocating additional neural resources to capture the new knowledge (dynamic architectures)
 3. CLS-based approaches.

 In this project, you are free to select a method from any of these three non-exclusive categories, [as described in detail](https://arxiv.org/abs/1802.07569).
-This is a [very active area of AI research](https://sites.google.com/view/clvision2020/challenge?authuser=0) right now.
+This is a [very active area of AI research](https://sites.google.com/view/clvision2020/challenge?authuser=0).

 ## Datasets and Tasks